Spy Kids: Spy Kids 3D: Game Over (2003)

 After retiring from the OSS, Juni is thrust back into service when an evil mastermind named Sebastian "The Toymaker" (Sylvester Stallone) creates a fictional video game called Game Over, which hypnotizes its users.
 Carmen was sent on a mission to disable the game, but disappeared on Level 4.
 With the help of his maternal grandfather, Valentin Avellan (Ricardo Montalban), who uses a wheelchair, Juni is sent after Carmen and helps her to disable the game in order to save the world.
 It is revealed that Sebastian was the one who disabled Valentin in the first place.
-Instead of avenging his former partner, Valentin forgives Sebastian who is redeemed.
+Instead of avenging his ex-partner, Valentin forgives Sebastian who is redeemed.

 Spy Kids: All the Time in the World (2011)

 The OSS has become the world's top spy agency, while the Spy Kids department has become defunct.
 Marissa (Jessica Alba), a retired spy, is thrown back into the action along with her two stepchildren, Rebecca and Cecil (Rowan Blanchard and Mason Cook), when a maniacal Timekeeper (Jeremy Piven) attempts to take over the world.
 In order to save the world, Rebecca and Cecil must team up with Marissa.